SammyMcSammyson/TheChessBoard/TheChessBoard-HTML/README.md

 Editing the articles page need to figure out how I want to set it out. thinking either 2 columns - also need to add some articles etc.

 Changed this again and going for some different ideas and taking things from different projects.
 Sam 03/10/24

+Convereted to React and have an idea of where things are goinf.
+Have elements on Front page need to use media quiers to make sure that it looks decent on desktop.
+Sam 10/10/24